 How to market your business with potent marketing

-A good understanding into what marketing actually involves will equip you with a potent insight that will enable you to efficiently communicate with your prospects and outmanoeuvre your competition.
+A good understanding into what marketing actually involves will enable you to efficiently communicate with your prospects and outmanoeuvre your competition.

 Read this, know more and be better than your competition.

 It is amazing how many people running a business or those planning to start a business think that marketing is just about advertising, brochures, the logo, exhibitions and perhaps websites: in fact anything to do with the pretty picture presentation of the business.

 The reality is that “presentation” is only one of the many last elements of the marketing function.

 For the sake of simplicity let’s take a simple advertisement as an example of an attempt to present your business to the outside world.

 Knowing when and where to place that advertisement means we have to first consider the messaging channels available.
 An online publication or social media, or offline such as a print publication, radio or even TV are the broad categories of choices immediately available.

 We then have to choose a specific medium within one of these categories.

 This means you must first decide whom you actually want to buy your product or service.
 Once you decide that then you have to gain an understanding of that potential customer’s habits, likes, wants and likely behaviour.